annaesvensson/yellow-markdown/readme.md

 ## Acknowledgements

 This extension includes [Markdown Extra 1.9.1](https://github.com/michelf/php-markdown) by Michel Fortin.
-Thank you for the good work.
+Thank you for the useful library.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).